paul-mccormack/RoboShadowAgentDeployment/README.md

 The final configuration option is to set a non-compliance message.

+With the assignment created we can then check the compliance of the resources.
+Click the "View compliance" button on the assignment.

 ## Create a remediation task to apply to existing resources